Do we not see?

 We weigh down our minds as though theirs, only, is the knowledge…

-We ignore our wise bodies as they sees us through our day…
+We ignore our wise bodies as they see us through our day…

 We forget that our hearts are here; our spirits long to play….